|

 - have been inactive and feel out of shape

 A qualified trainer can assess your baseline level of fitness, set goals based on that assessment, and motivate you to adhere to the program so you can reach those goals.
-A good program should address exercise/fitness issues, but personal trainers should not offer to design a meal program unless that trainer is also a licensed dietician.
+A good program should address exercise/fitness issues, but personal trainers should not offer to design a meal program unless that trainer is also a registered dietitian (indicated by the initials "RD").

-Most importantly, the program your personal trainer designs for you should, indeed, be "personalized"...ie., it should conform to your lifestyle.
-For example, several years ago, Oprah Winfrey hired Bob Greene as her personal trainer.
+Most importantly, the program your personal trainer designs for you should, indeed, be "personalized"...ie., it should be appropriate not only for your level of fitness, but, also, it should conform to your lifestyle.
+For example, years ago, Oprah Winfrey hired Bob Greene as her personal trainer.
 He then had her running miles on Chicago roads at 5AM.
-For some, getting up this early to work out, and doing it in cold weather, may not be appealing.
+For some people, getting up this early to work out, and doing it in cold weather, may not be appealing.
 If so, you won't stick with your exercise plan long-term.

 ACADEMIC DEGREES vs. CERTIFICATION